 Fox News celebrity anchors and their tough-talking guests continue to trip over one another to talk up the wonders of our Afghan allies and the legions of Afghan Americans who have American citizenship, but happen to hang out a lot in Afghanistan.
 It’s a terrible affront, they all say, that America has failed to lift them all to safety.

-Between the Republicans and the Democrats, there isn’t a country in the world that could not be a target for resettlement in America.
+Between the Republicans and the Democrats, there isn’t a country in the world whose countrymen would not be targets for resettlement in America.

 Wait a sec, there is: South Africa.
 Truth be told, I’m deeply repulsed by legions of Americans, ex-soldiers and other sentimental sniveling wrecks, rushing to bring Afghanistan to the United States.